-So remember last year when the likes of Currys, John Lewis and Argos’s sites crashed or customers ended up on holding pages on Black Friday because they couldn’t handle the huge spike in traffic?
+So remember when the Currys, John Lewis and Argos sites crashed or customers ended up on holding pages on Black Friday because they couldn’t handle the huge spike in traffic?
 Yep, that was just embarrassing.
 Nobody wants to be that site – so don’t be that site.
 Check your servers: can your site handle the huge spike in traffic on Black Friday?
 The large demand in placed orders?
 Failure to prepare means you’re going to receive a lot of shaming, a lot of lost sale opportunities and the loss of potential customers.

 3. Rely on the buzz

 This ties in with point 1 – don’t just rely on the hype of Black Friday to bring customers to you.
-Plant the seed early, execute some fine marketing efforts through email, social media, PPC and so on.
+Plant the seed early (OK, it’s too late for that), execute some fine marketing efforts through email, social media, PPC and so on.
 Just because it’s a short sale doesn’t mean it’s a short campaign.
-Like we said, many sites participating in Black Friday have landing pages up already (and not to panic you, but very.co.uk has a countdown).
+Like we said, many sites participating in Black Friday have landing pages up already (usually with James Bond-style countdown).